opencv/opencv/modules/gpu/doc/image_processing.rst

 gpu::meanShiftFiltering
 ---------------------------
-.. cpp:function:: void gpu::meanShiftFiltering(const GpuMat& src, GpuMat& dst, int sp, int sr,TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER + TermCriteria::EPS, 5, 1))
+.. ocv:function:: void gpu::meanShiftFiltering(const GpuMat& src, GpuMat& dst, int sp, int sr,TermCriteria criteria = TermCriteria(TermCriteria::MAX_ITER + TermCriteria::EPS, 5, 1))

     Performs mean-shift filtering for each point of the source image.
 It maps each point of the source image into another point.
 As a result, you have a new color and new position of each point.